PILLAR REPORT

 So when should SDRs kick off their calls to maximise chances of making contact?

-According to the WHAM data, the sweet spot is between 10am and 11am.
-That’s when reps consistently notch up the longest and most meaningful calls, indicating peak engagement from prospects.
+According to the WHAM data, the most effective window is between 10am and 11am.
+This is when reps consistently have the longest, most meaningful conversations, indicating peak prospect engagement.

 💡 And remember: Regional tactics matter too.
 While 10am might be golden in London, it goes without saying that it won’t work if you’re calling Sydney or San Francisco.
 Sales teams need to adjust their pressing based on time zones, or risk kicking off while your prospects are still warming up.